NethermindEth/nethermind/tools/Nethermind.Tools.Kute/README.md

 -i /rpc.0 -s keystore/jwt-secret -f engine_*, eth_*
 ```

-### Connect to a Nethermind Client running in a specific address
+### Connect to a Nethermind Client running in a specific address and TTL

 ```
 -i /rpc.0 -s keystore/jwt-secret -a http://192.168.1.100:8551 --ttl 30